rksptl/CKAD-Exercises/02-application-deployment/04-jobs-cronjobs.md

 **Step 1: Create a Job with multiple completions**

-> Note: This requires a manifest file as the imperative command doesn't support setting completions and parallelism.
+> **Important for CKAD Exam:** Setting `completions` and `parallelism` requires a manifest file as the imperative command doesn't support these parameters directly.
+This is a key limitation to be aware of during the exam.
+Use the hybrid approach (generate YAML with `--dry-run=client -o yaml`) when you need these advanced features.

 Create a file named `multiple-completions-job.yaml`: